 The Federal Trade Commission has some advice on how to avoid such scams, and this information should be shared with employees, especially any who are using company devices or networks1.
 The advice is summed up in the following:

 Here are 5 things you can do to avoid a Coronavirus scam:

 - Ignore offers for vaccinations and home test kits.
 Scammers are selling products to treat or prevent COVID-19 without proof that they work.

 - Hang up on robocalls.
-Scammers use illegal sales call to get your money and your personal information.
+Scammers use illegal sales calls to get your money and your personal information.

 - Watch out for phishing emails and text messages.
 Don't click on links in emails or texts you didn't expect.

 - Research before you donate.
 Don't let anyone rush you into making a donation.
 Get tips on donating wisely at ftc.gov/charity.

 - Stay in the know.
 Go to ftc.gov/coronaviurs/scams for the latest information on scams.
 Sign up to get FTC’s alerts at ftc.gov/subscribe.

 Scammers may be looking to install malware on the victim's device, so educating your employees on the existence of these scams and how to avoid them is critical to protecting your business.